celesrenata/pfsense-ultimate-config/README.md

     2. Map a folder to /mnt/shared

 ## Initial pfSense Setup
-1. Open an installed browser **Firefox/Chromium/Konqueror** and navigate to 192.168.1.1 (unless you had to change it above, however, I will be referring to it as 192.168.1.1 for the rest of this section).
+1. Open an installed browser **Firefox/Chromium/Konqueror** and Navigate to:192.168.1.1 (unless you had to change it above, however, I will be referring to it as 192.168.1.1 for the rest of this section).
 2. Login to pfSense using the default login credentials: **admin / pfsense**
 3. Follow the general setup instructions and make changes on steps I highlight below:
     1. **Step 2**: Setup the hostname and search domain of your firewall, for this I use **pfSense** and **virtualhome.local**:<br>